vistadataproject/vistadataproject.github.io/index.md

 ## Cloud VISTA and beyond...

-As VA implements the [U.S. Federal Cloud Computing Strategy](https://cloud.cio.gov) and migrates the *VISTA* systems from disparate legacy on-premises data centers to a single, modern, centralized commercial cloud (U.S. Cloud-First Strategy), __*VISTA* Adaptive Maintenance__ (VAM) provides the cloud-based roadmap and software for cloud-native optimization and security of *VISTA* using straightforward off-the-shelf commercial cloud services and microservices ([U.S. Cloud-Smart Strategy](https://cloud.cio.gov/strategy/#cloud-smart)). *VISTA* will be deployed with VAM within the VA’s Enterprise Cloud using Amazon Web Services (AWS).
+As VA implements the [U.S. Federal Cloud Computing Strategy](https://cloud.cio.gov) and migrates the *VISTA* systems from disparate legacy on-premises data centers to a single, modern, centralized commercial cloud (i.e. Cloud-First Strategy), __*VISTA* Adaptive Maintenance__ (VAM) provides the cloud-based roadmap and software for cloud-native optimization and security of *VISTA* using straightforward off-the-shelf commercial cloud services and microservices ([Cloud-Smart Strategy](https://cloud.cio.gov/strategy/#cloud-smart)). *VISTA* will be deployed with VAM within the VA’s Enterprise Cloud using Amazon Web Services ([AWS](https://aws.amazon.com)).

 __Strategic Benefits__: